Hyra/PHPUnit-Cake2/README.md

 ## Usage

+To check if the plugin works, type

+	cake Phpunit.Phpunit

+This should give you the current PHPUnit version you will be able to download and install.

-To install PHPUnit to your CakePHP 2.x install you can use the Shell.
+To install PHPUnit to your CakePHP 2.x app you can use the following command from your APP dir:

-Run `cake Phpunit.Phpunit install` directly from your console.
+	cake Phpunit.Phpunit install

 This will download and extract all the necessary files, and put them in your specified `Vendor` folder.

 You can now use PHPUnit through the CLI or your favourite browser.
 Try it by running: